PrisRilla/prisrilla.github.io/README.md

 ## Access Priscilla's Directory

-Priscilla is providing a bare-bones github resume or ease of accessibility.
-She is current in the works of modernizing and creating her own website.
+Priscilla is providing a bare-bones github resume for ease of accessibility.
+She is currently in the works of modernizing and creating her own website.
-In the meantime, please access her resume below.
+In the meantime, please access her resume below to find the essential content (the cooler content is in the works). :sunglasses:

 ---